Perceptual Abundance

 First, we saw our world from the outside.

 In December 1968, Apollo 8 became the first crewed spacecraft to orbit the Moon.
-As their spacecraft emerged from behind the far side, Bill Anders looked out the window and saw Earth rising above the barren lunar horizon.
+As it emerged from behind the far side, Bill Anders looked out the window and saw Earth rising above the barren lunar horizon.

 This was the first time we saw Earth as a whole.